matteomanzo-zz/CV/README.md

 #Matteo Manzo
 A pro-active Web Developer who loves to tinker with new technologies in order to build [random] stuff.
-Now learning AngularJS and C#.
 Robotics enthusiast, my final project at high school was about home automation.
+I've just finished a 12-weeks, very intensive bootcamp at [Makers Academy](http://www.makersacademy.com/) and I am now ready to join a team of great developers to work with, and conquer the world!
 When I am not too busy trying to build video games I also type random words on my [blog](http://matteomanzo.github.io/).
 Check it out!

 ##Skills